JancyCapellan/JancyCapellan/README.md

 - 👋 Hi, I’m @JancyCapellan, A recent college graduate that is starting a journey in software development.
 - I enjoy learning the hidden details behind technology.
-- a modded video game lover espeically modded minecraft.
+- A modded video game lover especially modded minecraft.

 <!---
 JancyCapellan/JancyCapellan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.